clayrisser/junix/README.md

 ## Features

-* So far only built with binary code
+* So far only built with assembly
-* Boots into infinite loop
+* Right now, only boots into infinite loop

 ## Installation